Selecting Hyperparameters for Tree-Boosting: Experimental settings

 Both the maximal number of leaves and the maximal tree depth restrict the size of the trees.
 By default, we only include the maximal number of leaves in the hyperparameter search space and impose no limit on the maximal tree depth (``Max depth = -1") since \texttt{LightGBM} uses a leaf-wise tree growth algorithm.
 However, we repeat the experiments by including the maximal depth in the search space and fixing the maximal number of leaves to a large number ($1024$) and also by jointly including the maximal number of leaves and the maximal tree depth in the hyperparameter search space.
 Furthermore, unless stated otherwise, we choose the number of boosting iterations using early stopping by monitoring a validation loss on the validation data sets.
 This means that the number of iterations is not explicitly contained in the search space of the hyperparameter selection methods, but for every combination of hyperparameters, the optimal number of iterations is determined using early stopping.
 To analyze the impact of this, we additionally perform the experiments by explicitly including the number of iterations in the search space instead of using early stopping.
 For this analysis, both the maximal number of leaves and the maximal tree depth are included in the search space, and for the random grid search, we use the set of candidate values for the number of iterations shown in Table \ref{table:base_grid}.

 A total number of $135$ trials, which corresponds to the size of the deterministic full grid, is used in all experiments for all hyperparameter selection methods except for Hyperband.
+Thus, for random grid search, TPE, GP-BO, and SMAC, the main computational budget is directly comparable in terms of the number of fitted tree-boosting models.
+Since all methods tune the same underlying model on the same folds, differences in wall-clock time are mainly due to optimizer overhead and to the number of boosting iterations selected by early stopping.
+We did not record detailed wall-clock times or memory profiles for all runs; consequently, the empirical cost comparison in this article should be interpreted primarily through the common trial budget and the convergence curves of incumbent test scores, not as a complete runtime benchmark.
 The {Hyperband} method has two main tuning parameters $R$ and $\eta$.
 We choose $R$ and $\eta$ such that the resulting maximal number of iterations is close to $135,000 = 135 \times 1,000$, which is the maximal number of boosting iterations without taking into account early stopping for the other methods.
 Specifically, we use $R = 2150$ and $\eta = 2.8$ which yields $128,816$ boosting iterations.
-With this choice, the runtimes of random grid search and Hyperband are approximately equal across all data sets (results not tabulated).
+This gives Hyperband a similar boosting-iteration budget to the other methods before early stopping is taken into account.
+As a coarse check for the chosen Hyperband resource parameters, the observed runtimes of random grid search and Hyperband were approximately equal across data sets (results not tabulated).